Amazfit GTR 4 review: Affordable all-rounder fitness watch

-- Elegant design
+- Elegant and practical design

 - Limited smartwatch functions